Mounting Evidence of the Benefits of 12-step Sponsors

 WHAT DID THIS STUDY FIND?

 Individuals with a sponsor at the end of treatment had 33 or 50% greater chances of no illicit drug use or problems, and no stimulant use, respectively, at 1-month post-treatment compared to those without a sponsor, after adjusting for their substance use when they entered the study.
-Those with a sponsor also had a small reduction in the likelihood of alcohol abstinence (or the absence of alcohol-related problems) compared to patients without a sponsor, though this reduction was not statistically significant.
+Those with a sponsor also had a slightly greater likelihood of alcohol abstinence (or the absence of alcohol-related problems) compared to patients without a sponsor, though this advantage was not statistically significant.
 These patterns held for individuals in both treatment groups – in other words, sponsorship was related to better outcomes whether one received the 12-step facilitation or treatment-as-usual.

 Contrary to what might be expected, neither one’s belief in the disease model of addiction, nor one’s readiness and expectations regarding 12-step participation upon entering treatment was related to whether someone had a sponsor at the end of treatment, after adjusting for having a sponsor when entering the study and which treatment they received (12-step facilitation or treatment-as-usual).